-Sever bleeding requiring transfusion
+Severe bleeding requiring transfusion

 Severe associated with fatality

-Depending on Bleeding vessels
+Depending on the Bleeding vessels

-Arterial hemorrhage is recognized as bright red blood, spurting as a jet which rises and falls in time with the pulse.
+Arterial hemorrhage is recognized as bright red blood, spurting as a jet that rises and falls in time with the pulse.
 In protracted bleeding, and when quantities of intravenous fluids other than blood are given, it can become watery in appearance.

 Venous hemorrhage is a darker red, a steady and copious flow.
 Blood loss is particularly rapid when large veins are opened.